 As the need for long-term care increases, so does the risk of a substantial financial burden.
 Planning ahead can help lessen the upward cost of long-term care.

 Without proper planning, elders often become dependent on people who don’t necessarily have their best interests at heart, especially when it comes to legal and medical situations.

-Many elders are fearful of becoming wards of the state. as governments face deficits and budget cuts, an elder’s options become more restricted and potentially more dangerous.
+Many elders are fearful of becoming wards of the state.
+As government faces deficits and budget cuts, an elder’s options become more restricted and potentially more dangerous.

 Without proper planning, it might be necessary to move loved ones to a long-term care facility where they are dependent on others.
 This could lead to an elder living in a poor-quality facility.